Confident Obama lays out battle plan as he launches second term

 Afterward, the Obamas joined thousands of supporters at the inaugural balls, where entertainers included Stevie Wonder, Alicia Keys, Katy Perry, Brad Paisley and Smokey Robinson.

-At the ball honoring the military, he spoke by satellite videoconference with troops serving in Afghanistan and thanked them for their service.
+At the ball honouring the military, he spoke by satellite videoconference with troops serving in Afghanistan and thanked them for their service.

 "When you get back home, you are going to be greeted by a grateful nation," Obama told them.
 "You will be on our minds tonight and every single night until our mission in Afghanistan is completed."